Libensemble/libensemble/docs/function_guides/allocator.rst

         .. automethod:: __init__

 The Work dictionary is returned to the manager alongside ``persis_info``.
-If ``1`` is returned as third value, this instructs the ensemble to stop.
+If ``1`` is returned as the third value, this instructs the ensemble to stop.

 .. note:: An error occurs when the ``alloc_f`` returns nothing while
           all workers are idle